Smarties (tablet candy): Production

-The Smarties Candy Company operates two factories that produce Smarties 24 hours a day for five days a week, amounting to over 70,000 pounds (around 32,000 kilograms) per day.
+The Smarties Candy Company operates two factories, one in Union, New Jersey, and one in Newmarket, Ontario, Canada.
+The factories produce Smarties 24 hours a day, five days a week, amounting to over 70,000 pounds (around 32,000 kilograms) per day.
 After mixing the dry ingredients they are pressed into tablets and then stacked and rolled into a Smarties wrapper for packaging.
+Smarties Candy Company produces over 2 billion Smarties rolls every year.

 Ingredients

 The ingredients in Smarties candies are dextrose, citric acid, calcium stearate, natural and artificial flavors, and colors.
 There are 25 calories and 6.9 grams of sugar in a roll of Smarties.

 Flavors

 Each package contains an assortment of pastel colors in the following flavors: